 The Pantheon is one of the most impressive of all of Rome’s ancient sights.
 Standing in Piazza della Rotonda, in the middle of the historic center of the city, it is one of the only ancient buildings that still takes its place as an integral part of the crowded city streets, giving you a feel for how it must have been to walk among the temples and public buildings of the ancient city.

 Address: Via della Rotonda

 Nearest Metro: Spagna

 The good news is that you do not need a ticket for the Pantheon.
-It’s free!
+It’s a church, and entrance is free!
 Not only that, but there are rarely any major lines to get in.

 Bear in mind that it is a place of worship, so please treat the interior with respect – there are guards within to enforce this – and note that occasionally it may be shut for religious ceremonies.

 Once inside marvel at the vast domed roof.
 Gaze up to see the Oculus: the eye in the roof of the temple of all gods, gazing up to heaven from a cast concrete dome that has withstood earthquakes and storms and wars for nearly 2,000 years.

 Of course.
 But the genius engineers who built that dome also built drains in the marble floor way below the hole.
 It leaks by design.

 This is also one of the only buildings in Rome in which the original marble interior is largely still intact, thanks to it having been in ceremonial use since the fall of Rome, and only the external marble and bronze having been raided for other purposes.
 The quality of the original marblework is astounding.